Topless Alessandra Ambrosio Sizzles In Nothing But A Shiny Gold Thong

 When it comes to itsy-bitsy clothing, Alessandra Ambrosio knows what she’s doing.
 The former Victoria’s Secret Angel hung up her wings in 2017, but she walked away with 17 years’ worth of runway appearances for the lingerie brand.
 Now aged 38, this Brazilian bombshell is proving that some women don’t have a shelf life.

 On May 8, the supermodel updated her Instagram.
-The sun-drenched snap shows Alessandra poolside, fully topless, and seemingly fully at-peace.
+The sun-drenched snap shows Alessandra poolside, fully topless, and seemingly fully at peace.
 Her bronzed back is shimmering in the sunlight – those beating rays are likewise accentuating Alessandra’s gold-metallic bikini briefs.
 The thonged lower is ruched at the waist and adorned with small diamanté clasps.
 Bar these and Ambrosio’s hoop earrings, bracelets, and necklace, the look is bare.

 A flashing of underboob is likely drawing the eye for male fans, but this icon isn’t just idolized by men.
 Fashionistas will likely be picking up on the gold swimwear.
 Beady-eyed ones may also notice the gold-and-white-piped straw hat lying near the model.